Bicycle Calorie Calculator

 • Adjusted MET = Base MET + Additional METs

-Understand better a with real world example
+Understand better with a real-world example

 If a person of 70 kg weight is cycling at moderate effort (8.0 METs) for 1 hour on a flat terrain: